cube-drone/rt0/players-guide/src/player/arcana/eddy.md

 Eddy is a friendly robot who bumbles along and helps out the players.

+Eddies are sentient and cheerfully desire to help out, but bumbling.

 Eddy is a nickname: Eddy's full name is Ed25519, but they go by "Eddy" for short.

 Eddy is not the only "Eddy" - there are dozens of Eddy-class robots who might stop in and help the players out.